martinanderson/martinanderson/README.md

 - **At 1999 I started coding web projects as a job and business**.
 From the first browser-wars, thru the Web1 and Web2 growth pains and mobile revolution, into today's mobile-first social online commerce experience.
 I have developed a fully functional **Content Management System** (CMS) and a bulk **Email Marketing Software** from scratch (and built a business around them), in addition to numerous other more general development tasks.
 The code is here in the Github, check it out.

 - **My strengths** are **PHP, Python, JavaScript/ActiveScript, CSS, MySQL/Postgres/SQLite**, in that order.
 And of curse the basket of **CSS/JavaScript libraries and frameworks** and the hunger to never stop learning as technologies develop and grow.
 I enjoy working both on the **Backend and Frontend** (also in that order).
-Have experience with UX.
+Have experience with **UX**.
 And have completed working products from draft to release.

 - I also feel very comfortable with **Linux and Docker server management**.
 There was a time when I also offered hosting services for business users on FreeBSD, but these days simply use my skills to set up Linux VPS or Docker servers, preferably on Debian.
 I manage to get everything done and run reliably, plus add some code for automation.